unrealwork/atsd-use-cases/research/us-mortality/README.md

 | Los Angeles  | CA     | Pacific             | 12787.0     | 1232.0                      | 9.6                            | 3971883    |
 ```

-Top 10 cities with the highest percentage of deaths caused by pneumonia and influenza, but for the entire period since 1970:
+Top 10 cities with the highest percentage of deaths caused by pneumonia and influenza, since 1970:

 ```sql
 SELECT tot.tags.city AS "city", tot.tags.state AS "state",